benhatsor/Fetch/README.md

 ### `responseType`

-Sets `response.responseType` to the respective parsed response.
+Sets `response.body` to the respective parsed response.

 Can be either `json` (default), `text`, or `stream`.

-> Change the default with `Fetch.options.defaultResponseType`.
+> Change the default with `Request.options.defaultResponseType`.

 ### `options`

-`fetch` options, with:
+`Request` options, with:

 #### `prefix`